Body snatching

+China

+In some rural areas, ghost marriages are popular.
+When an unmarried man dies, his family will find a female corpse to bury him together with.
+As a result, female corpses are often stolen.

 United Kingdom

-Prior to the 18th century, the business of medicine was illegitimate.
-It was not down to an exact science, causing deaths to be equal to lives saved.
-However, doctors desired to learn more about the human body.
+Before the Anatomy Act 1832 (2 & 3 Will.
+4. c.
+75), the only legal supply of corpses for anatomical purposes in the UK were those condemned to death and dissection by the courts.
 Dissections, the main way doctors aimed to gain understanding, required fresh corpses.
-Before the Anatomy Act of 1832, the only legal supply of corpses for anatomical purposes in the UK were those condemned to death and dissection by the courts.
 Those who were sentenced to dissection by the courts were often guilty of capital crimes, such as murder, burglary, rape, and arson.
-However, in 1832, Parliament of the United Kingdom passed the Anatomy Act of 1832, which gave doctors and medical students the right to dissect donated bodies for education and research purposes.
+However, in 1832, Parliament of the United Kingdom passed the Anatomy Act 1832, which gave doctors and medical students the right to dissect donated bodies for education and research purposes.
 Although this act was created to stop the illegal tradeoff of corpses, it did not provide near enough corpses needed by medical schools annually, which could be up to 500 in number.
 This led to increased numbers of body snatching in the United Kingdom.

-Interfering with a grave was a misdemeanour at common law, not a felony, and therefore only punishable with a fine and imprisonment rather than transportation or execution.
+Interfering with a grave was a misdemeanour at common law, and therefore punishable only with a fine and imprisonment rather than penal transportation or execution.
 However, dissection of these bodies and theft of items within the graves was illegal.
 This caused the body snatchers to only take the body and leave everything else behind in the grave.
 Medical students and staff did not ask where the bodies came from.
 The trade was a sufficiently lucrative business to run the risk of detection, particularly as the authorities tended to ignore what they considered a necessary evil.
-Body snatchers had a small time window where they could dig up bodies before they began decomposing, so that the body could be embalmed.
-They had to remain undetectable while digging up the bodies and transporting them from the gravesites to the medical facilities to be sold.
+Body snatchers had a limited period in which they could dig up a body before it began decomposing, so that the body could be embalmed.
+They had to remain undetectable while exhuming the bodies and transporting them from the gravesites to the medical facilities.

-There were a couple methods body snatchers went about digging up graves.
-One included digging a tunnel at the head of the coffin and breaking the top open, using a rope or hook to grab the body and hoist it out of the coffin.
-The body snatchers were very careful to put any clothing, jewelry, and personal belongings back into the coffin before filling the tunnel, and trying to smooth out the gravesite as much as possible to look undisturbed.
-What distinguished body snatching from grave robbing was the practice of returning belongings back into the gravesite before moving on.
-Body snatchers took care to not take any belongings of the corpse, as it would lead them to more severe legal issues.
+There were several methods used in obtaining a corpse.
+Once such was digging down to the head-end of the coffin and breaking the top open, using a rope or hook to grab the body by its neck and hoist it out of the coffin.
+Body snatchers were careful to put any clothing, jewelry, and personal belongings back into the coffin before refilling the hole, and trying to smooth out the gravesite as much as possible to look undisturbed.
+What distinguished body snatching from grave-robbing was the practice of returning belongings to the gravesite before moving on.
+Removing belongings from the corpse would make them liable to prosecution.